Open - Limited Services / Capacity

 The Mercado San Francisco Tlaltenco is, of course, one of the most important places in Tlaltenco.
 Like all public markets, it’s an excellent place to pick up produce, vegetables and fruit.
 This one also offers a number of excellent Comida Corridas.
-If you haven’t gotten used to eating at the fonda yet, see our complete guide to fondas and fonda food, here.
+If you haven’t gotten used to eating at the fonda yet, see the complete guide to fondas and fonda food, here.

 People often pass through Tlaltenco on their way into the Sierra de Santa Catarina.
 Indeed, the Tetlalmanche Volcano is visible from most parts of the town.
 In fact, coming from the other direction are a great variety of locally grown and organic fruits and vegetables.